-One of Satan's effective tactics is to twist truth.
+One of Satan's devious tactics is twisting the truth.
 He's doing it today when it comes to the subject of roles in marriage.
 He's convinced some to deny role distinctions, and others to reinterpret role distinctions.
 He does the latter here.

+5 McGee, 37.

 According to Xerxes' proclamation, every man was to be ruler over his own household.
-But according to God's Word, men are to be leaders of their homes, not rulers (1 Peter 3:7; Ephesians 5:25).
+Ruler?
+According to God's Word, men are to be leaders of their homes, yes, but rulers?
+No.